Sum1Solutions/web-speech-to-text/README.md

 # Web Speech-to-Text

 A modern, privacy-focused speech recognition application built with React.
-Offers both cloud-based and HIPAA-compliant local processing options.
+Choose from three deployment options based on your needs.

 ## Key Features